 – MAC eyeshadow in Bronze – it’s been my summer shadow obsession since high school

 – Make Up For Ever travel sized makeup remover

-– Make Up For Ever green HD primer – so essential in masking redness when you’ve been in the sun a bit too long!
+– Make Up For Ever green HD Primer – so essential when trying to mask redness from a little too much time in the sun!

 – Anastasia brow palette in Dark Brown